 Lantau, the largest island in Hong Kong, with an area of 14,400 hectares, is in southwestern Hong Kong.
 Over 70% of its land is still undeveloped and contains rich biodiversity.
 More than 190 butterfly species, 60 dragonfly species, 30 reptiles and a dozen amphibians can be found there.

 “Lantau - The Gem of Nature” was launched in 2013.
 Several exhibitions have been held at the Hong Kong International Airport for worldwide visitors to explore the green side of the bustling and modern metropolitan of Hong Kong.
-In 2017, we collaborated with three young local photographers (Kelvin Yuen, Will Cho and Tugo Cheng) to present the spectacular landscapes and unique humanity of Lantau Island through their lenses.

 The programme also includes nature tours, in-school talks, production of teaching materials and publication of The Gem of Lantau's Nature and Gems of Lantau, all inviting the people of Hong Kong to discover the beauty of Lantau Island.